Emergency Dentistry — Pepper Pike, OH

 Fast Care Right When You Need It

 A dental emergency can strike anyone at any time.
 Whether it’s a sudden, explained toothache or trauma that endangers your smile, it is important that you take prompt action to handle these situations.
-One of the first things you should do is contact your emergency dentist near Beachwood so we can prepare to see you ASAP.
-You may also need to take some steps yourself to minimize the damage to your teeth.
+One of the first things you should do is contact your emergency dentist near Beachwood Dr. Vladimir Pastouk.

 When you call us about your dental emergency, please give us as many details about the situation as you can.
-Once we understand what’s going on, we’ll be able to give you advice on what to do next.
-You may tell you one of three things:
+Once we understand what’s going on, we’ll be able to give you advice on what to do next and determine how quickly you need to be seen.
+Depending on your unique situation, we will likely instruct you to do one of three things:

 - You should come to see us right away.
 Some dental emergencies require immediate attention.
-For example, we may be able to reattach an avulsed tooth, but only if you get to our office within an hour or so of when the tooth got knocked out.
+For example, we may be able to reattach a knocked-out tooth, but only if you get to our office within an hour or so of when the tooth got knocked out.

 - You should come to see us within a day or two.
 If you’ve lost a crown or filling or are experiencing a toothache, you may be able to wait a day or two until you come to see us.
 We’ll give you advice on how to manage your pain and minimize the damage to your teeth until you visit us for your appointment.

 - You should visit the local ER.
 If you have experienced a jaw injury or are bleeding excessively, it may be best for you to head to the local emergency room for primary treatment.
 Later, you can visit us so we can assess how the trauma affected your teeth and gums.